Sienci-Labs/Resources/lmmk2/assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_Motors-Wiring_3.png){.aligncenter .size-medium}

 If everything has come together well so far, you should be able to now check that the lead screw can spin relatively easily.
-If you find that the motor <b>shaft doesn’t fit into the coupler</b> it’s likely that you tightened the motor-side set screw earlier on and have now deformed it.
+If you find that the motor **shaft doesn’t fit into the coupler** it’s likely that you tightened the motor-side set screw earlier on and have now deformed it.
 There is a chance for fixing this: take the motor-side set screw out of the coupler and insert anything thin like a box knife, putty knife, or paint scraper into the vertical slot of the coupler.
 Then screw in the set screw from the opposite side until it hits the inserted object.
 Rotate it against the object a couple turns to open up the slot again, then back the screw out again, remove the object, and reinsert the screw back to where it should be.

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_double-pic-green-circle.png){.aligncenter .size-medium}